WillsonSmith/handleInternalLinks/README.md

 You can use it to perform another function on these links by passing it a callback, or alternatively you can pass it `null` to just add an `internal` attribute to all internal links.

+For convenience, both the `.coffee`, and `.js` files have been included.

 To use, either `require` it, or include it on your page.
 It is set up to use `module.exports` if available.
 From here, assign it to a variable either with a callback, or not.
 ```